 Although galvanized steel has numerous advantages, it also comes with some limitations.
 These include:

-1. Although galvanized steel is resistant to red rust, it can still develop “white rust”, a white, chalk-like product of the corrosion of the zinc coating..
+- Although galvanized steel is resistant to red rust, it can still develop “white rust,” a white, chalk-like product of the corrosion of the zinc coating.

-2. Galvanized steel is quite heavy compared to other lightweight corrosion-resistant materials like aluminum.
+- Galvanized steel is heavier than other lightweight, corrosion-resistant materials, such as aluminum.
 However, aluminum comes at a greater price.
 This is also true for titanium.
-Stainless steel for the same strength, could also result in a smaller-volume, lighter-weight part.
+Stainless steel of the same strength could also result in a smaller-volume, lighter-weight part.

 What Are Some Misconceptions About Galvanized Steel's Magnetism?

 A common misconception about galvanized steel’s magnetism is that the zinc coating alters its magnetic properties.
 Many assume that the steel becomes non-magnetic after the zinc coating has been applied.
-In reality, galvanization has little to no impact on the steel's inherent magnetic characteristics, and it remains magnetic after the process.
+In reality, galvanization has little to no impact on the steel's inherent magnetic properties, and it retains its magnetic characteristics after the process.

 How Long Does Galvanized Steel Last?